 Three executions for crime have taken place in our city.
-One of Lane, a guard, for the mur-der of a convict; one of Berry, a convict, for the murder of a guard; one of Burr for the murder of his wife by slow poison of pounded
+One of Lane, a guard, for the murder of a convict; one of Berry, a convict, for the murder of a guard; one of Burr for the murder of his wife by slow poison of pounded glass.

 TANYARDS.
-The first tanyard known was that of Samuel

-Skidmore, who would make a trough, beat up the bark with his ax, put in his hides, and thus make leather.
-The next tanyard was erected on the farm of James Dunnica.
+The first tanyard known was that of Samuel Skidmore, who would make a trough, beat up the bark with his ax, put in his hides, and thus make leather.
+The next tanyard was erected on the farm of James Dunnlca.
 The next by Capt.
 Rogers, and the next by W. D. Pratt.

 MILLS.

-The first horse mill in town was erected by Hardin Casey, on the present site of Obermayers' store.
+The first horse mill in town was erected by Hardin Casev, on the present site of Obermayer's store.
 The next by Rob't A, Ewing, on the southern edge of town.
 The first steam saw-mill was built about 1837 by Azariah Kennedy, on the side of the railroad depot.
-The next was built by W. P. Riggins about 1847 and is now owned by M. Wall endorff.
-(The first water grist mill built in this county was about 1836 or 1837 as appears from the county records.
+The next was built by W. P. Riggins about 1847.and is now owned by M. Wallendorf.

+(T he first water mill built in this county was about 1836 or 1837 as appears from the county records.
 The site of it was what is known as "Greenberry Ford" of the Moreau on the road to Castle Rock.
 But the dam was washed away a number of years ago.
-What is known as Glovers grist mill on the Moreau a few miles above the ford mentioned was built by Mrs. Cathering Dellinger in about 1829. by Mrs. Catherine Dollinger, in about 1838.
-The mill is still standing, but with the dam gone and the building and machinery much diter and steam mill.
-It is now run exclusively as a steam mill and does a fair country trade.
-Pratt's mill, now onwed by Ed Linsinbard on on the South fork of the Moreau, in Moreau Township, is one of the most thriving mills of the country.
-At or near these mills two lead smelting furnaces are built and operated.
-They are fed by mines in the vicinity.
+What is known as Glovers grist mill on the Moreau is a few miles above the ford mentioned was built by Mrs. Catherine Dollinger in about 1838.
+The mill is still standing, but with the dam gone and the building and machinery much dilapidated.

-A water mill was built on the north fork of the Moreau in about the year 1839 upon what is now the farm of Judge Young.
-It was built by man named Cartright and its first miller was and is the description and its first filler was old John Meins.
+A water mill was built on the north fork of the Moreau in about the year 1839 upon what is now the farm of Judge Young. it was built by a man named Cartright and its first miller was old John Meius.
 It is a grist and water mill and is still in operation we believe.